 Getting out into the country was a theme in multiple S/S 21 presentations.
 After months spent indoors, an emergence of such a sensibility seems almost unavoidable.
-Organic colors infused the collections which used intricately detailed fabrics in simple silhouettes.
+Organic colors infused the collections, which used intricately detailed fabrics in simple silhouettes.